 3. Holiday Inn Express San Diego Downtown (California)

-Balboa Park and San Diego’s trendy Gaslamp Quarter are just blocks away from this Holiday Inn Express, whose central location also puts you extremely close to several other local attractions including Little Italy and Petco Park.
+Balboa Park and San Diego’s trendy Gaslamp Quarter are just blocks away from this Holiday Inn Express, whose central location also puts you extremely close to several other popular San Diego attractions including Little Italy and Petco Park.

 While free Wi-Fi and hot breakfast come standard, more unique features include a complimentary shuttle service to and from San Diego International Airport (SAN), the San Diego Zoo, and the cruise ship terminal.
 There’s also an on-site café, a heated outdoor pool, and a happy hour in the lobby that takes place every Tuesday, Wednesday, and Thursday.
 Daily parking is $23 a day.

 Reward nights for this San Diego property can be booked from 20,000 to 32,500 points per night, while cash rates average around $175 for a standard room.